 - To remove the husk at the bottom of the corn cob either pull it off or cut the husk off at the end of the cob.

-- Place the ears of corn on a platter and spread with butter and add a sprinkle of salt.
+- Place the ears of corn on a platter and spread with butter and add a sprinkle of salt and pepper.

 Different ways to cook corn on the cob